moonburnt/a2s3/README.md

 ## How to Play:

+- Clone git repo locally (no release versions available yet)
-- Install all dependencies (no setup.py available yet)
+- Install all dependencies with pip (no setup.py available yet):
+`pip install -r requirements.txt`
-- Run `./play`
+- Run the game:
+`./play`

 ## Compiling natively for your platform: